kexinrong/rehashing/hbe/conf/README.md

 }
 ```

 By default, the data ingestion code assumes that the dataset has been preprocessed so that the **standard deviation for each column is 1**.
 This means that the bandwidth parameter is a constant for each column.
-If this is not the case, the bandwidth should be scaled with the standard deviation for each column (set bandwidth using Bandwidth::getBandwidth() instead of  Bandwidth::useConstant()[https://github.com/kexinrong/rehashing/blob/master/hbe/utils/DataIngest.h#L80]).
+If this is not the case, the bandwidth should be scaled with the standard deviation for each column ([set bandwidth](https://github.com/kexinrong/rehashing/blob/master/hbe/utils/DataIngest.h#L80) using ```Bandwidth::getBandwidth()``` instead of  ```Bandwidth::useConstant()```).